Iron is a mineral that is vital for human survival. It is an essential component of hemoglobin, a protein that transports oxygen in red blood cells.

 Spinach has a reputation for its high vitamin A content, but it is also a valuable source of iron.

-A half-cup of boiled, drained spinach contains
+A half-cup of boiled, drained spinach contains 3.21 mg of iron, as well as a range of other essential nutrients.

 Another staple of the vegetarian diet is tofu, which often comes fried.